 Do you have a favorite knife that has become rusted and don’t know how to fix it?
-Removing rust can prolong a blade’s lifespan, whether for slicing vegetables or cutting meat in the kitchen.
-In this guide, Sessionki will tell you how to get the rust off a knife and restore it to its former glory.
+Whether you use it for slicing vegetables or cutting meat in the kitchen, removing rust can prolong a blade’s lifespan.
+In this guide, Seki will tell you how to get rust off a knife and restore it to its former glory.

 What Is Rust?

 Rust is a form of corrosion that occurs when metals (iron or steel) react with water or acidic substances for a long time.

 When a knife is stored in a damp environment or is used to cut food with a high acid content, it can develop rust.